libsidplayfp/VICE-testprogs/C64/carts/rr-freeze/README.txt

 - what happens with the mapping after KILL in the "random" state.
 - what happens with the mapping _during_ when the ack bit is set =1.
 - it doesn't detect open bus vs. C64 RAM when no cart is detected.
+- another thing that would be interesting to test: do writes "fall through" to C64 memory or not?
+- can we check the "bus contention" condition?
 - it doesn't allow you to select which GAME/EXROM bits to set during ack.
 - it doesn't check what happens if bank switching is done using the banking bits in $de01 instead of $de00.

+Requests:
+- append the de01 value to the default filename (rr-frz00 etc)
+- a version for regular AR.

 TEST SEQUENCE